 The side-picker decides on sides for the first round.

-(vii) The lower seeded team reduces the map-pool by one maps.
+(vii) The lower seeded team reduces the map-pool by one map.
 Then, the higher seeded team reduces the map-pool by one map, again.
-In a best of five (5) format this step is performed 3 times, leaving 3 maps.
-In a best of seven (7), this process is repeated 2 times, leaving 4 maps
+In a best of five (5) format this step is performed twice.

 (viii) The map-picker chooses the first map to be played and if necessary the third map.
 The side-picker chooses the second map to be played and if necessary the fourth map.
 All maps must be chosen from the above reduced map-pool.
 A map can not be choosen twice.